Bobby Nash: XFC

 Nash made his promotional debut for XFC against Spencer Jebb at XFC 43 on November 11, 2020.
 He won the bout via TKO in the first round.

 XFC Welterweight Tournament

 In the semi-finals of the XFC Welterweight Tournament, Nash faced Ryan Dickson at XFC 44 on May 28, 2021.
 He won the bout via KO in the first round and advanced to the final.

 Nash was scheduled to face LaRue Burley on August 6, 2021 at XFC 45 for the XFC welterweight tournament finals.
 However, roughly two weeks before XFC 45, Burley broke his hand during his last round of hard sparring, there being replaced by Quinton Parks Jr. on short notice in a bout that will not be part of the welterweight tournament.
 He won the bout via rear naked choke in the first round.

 Bellator MMA

 On October 18, 2022, it was announced that Nash had signed a multi-fight contract with Bellator MMA.

+Nash was scheduled to make his promotional debut against Roman Faraldo on June 16, 2023 at Bellator 297.
+In the beginning of May, it was announced that Faraldo had pulled out of the bout and replaced by Kyle Crutchmer.
+Nash lost the bout in the first round, getting dropped with a punch and finished via ground and pound.